midhunkalarikkal/FullDomain/Notes/MongoDB.md

   $lookup: {
     from: "targetedCollectionName",        // The target collection to join
     localField: "fieldFromOurCurrentCollection",  // Field from the current collection
-    foreignField: "fieldFrom fromOurTargetedCollection", // Field from the target collection
+    foreignField: "fieldFromOurTargetedCollection", // Field from the target collection
     as: "outputArray"             // The name of the array to store the matched results }
 }]);